 Costa Brava is one of the most recognizable tourist destinations in Spain.
 Well-known for every adventure seeker offers many attractions and destinations to explore – even during the one day trip.

 Costa Brava is very diversified but above all purely beautiful.
-In the next few posts, I will share my experience related to exploring different spots in this area.
+In the next few posts, I will share my thoughts on different spots in this area.
 Each of articles will be dedicated to another town, so I hope you will be able to discover its diversity and thus also magnetism.
 Today, I want to show you a few different faces of Blanes.

 Blanes is often called a gateway to Costa Brava.
 It’s a small but beautiful town on the north coast of Spain.

 Just behind the main promenade of Blanes, there are hidden some of the most beautiful secret beaches on Costa Brava.
 The ideal choice for every sunbath lover is the Cala Bona cove.